-The Ministry monitors national residential electricity costs using information about national electricity sales.
-This data is based on the actual volume of electricity sold and the total revenue, to give the average cost per kilowatt-hour paid by residential consumers.
-This data is updated quarterly.
+- is based on the actual volume of electricity sold and the total revenue, giving the average cost per kilowatt-hour paid by residential consumers

 Method for sales-based electricity costs

-- Electricity sales information is collected from electricity retailers on the MBIE Quarterly Retail Sales Survey (Electricity and Gas) return attached below
+We collect sales information from electricity retailers using the Quarterly Retail Sales Survey (Electricity and Gas) form below.

-- Cost data does not include any ownership-based discounts or distributions from consumer trusts.
+Cost data doesn't include any ownership-based discounts or distributions from consumer trusts.
 If these discounts and distributions were included, the prices would be lower.

 Method for the QSDEP

 A limited selection of publicly advertised retail tariffs are surveyed for around 40 towns and cities across New Zealand.

 Prices are surveyed as a snapshot at the mid-point of each quarter (15 February, 15 May, 15 August and 15 November each year).

 The average prices are quoted for a modelled consumer using around 22 kWh per day (8000 kWh of electricity per year) with a typical metering configuration in cents per kWh (c/kWh).